Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/s3-opcp-limitations/guide.en-gb.md

 ### MultiAZ (Multi-availability zone)

-- **Overview** : MultiAZ ensures high availability and redundancy by distributing data across multiple availability zones within the same region, guaranteeing data access even in the event of a zone failure.
+- **Overview**: MultiAZ ensures high availability and redundancy by distributing data across multiple availability zones within the same region, guaranteeing data access even in the event of a zone failure.
-- **Availability** : MultiAZ configurations are available in regions but are not supported in OPCP, which focuses on low-latency access within a single zone.
+- **Availability**: MultiAZ configurations are available in regions but are not supported in OPCP, which focuses on low-latency access within a single zone.

 ### MonoAZ (Single-availability zone)

-- **Overview** : MonoAZ stores data in a single availability zone, offering **reduced latency and high performance** for applications that do not require MultiAZ redundancy.
+- **Overview**: MonoAZ stores data in a single availability zone, offering **reduced latency and high performance** for applications that do not require MultiAZ redundancy.
-- **Availability** : MonoAZ is supported in OPCP, suitable for use cases prioritizing performance and low latency.
+- **Availability**: MonoAZ is supported in OPCP, suitable for use cases prioritizing performance and low latency.

 ### Metadata API (unavailable)

-- **Overview** : the metadata API, which allows retrieving storage information, is not available in OPCP.
+- **Overview**: The metadata API, which allows retrieving storage information, is not available in OPCP.
 This includes the number of buckets and total size via the customer area or API.
-- **Impact** : users cannot track or manage their storage usage programmatically in OPCP.
+- **Impact**: Users cannot track or manage their storage usage programmatically in OPCP.

 Our teams are working on the future integration of this API.